General Terms and Conditions of Assignment

 (2) The use of results or statements of VALNES for advertising purposes is not permitted; a violation shall entitle VALNES to terminate without notice all orders of the client not yet executed.

 (1) In the event of any deficiencies, the client is entitled to supplementary performance by VALNES.
 Only in the event of failure of the supplementary performance, he may also demand a reduction of the remuneration or revocation of the contract.
 Insofar as claims for damages exist beyond this, No. 8 shall apply.

 (2) The claim for correction of deficiencies must be asserted by the client in writing without delay.
-Claims according to paragraph (1), which are not based on an intentional act, shall become statute-barred after the expiry of one year from the beginning of the statutory limitation period.
+Claims according to paragraph (1), which are not based on an intentional or grossly negligent act, shall become statute-barred after the expiry of one year from the beginning of the statutory limitation period.